campospaula/campospaula/README.md

 Passionate about technology with a positive social impact.

-Background in digital and brand marketing.
+Background in digital marketing, Meta Ads & Google Ads.

 * Currently working as a freelacer for my own brand😄
 * ***You can view my portfolio and services in my [website](https://campospaula.myportfolio.com)***